Free Sets in Planar Graphs: History and Applications: Applications

 We do not know if this bound is asymptotically optimal. \citet{cano.toth.ea:upper} proved that for the class of planar graphs $\mathcal G$, $\fix_{\mathcal{G}}(n)\in O(n^{0.4965})$.

-On the contrary, applying the known bounds on the largest free sets coupled with \cref{free_to_fix} gives tight bounds for some graph families.
-Specifically, the linear bounds on free sets in \cref{sec:linear} and \cref{free_to_fix} imply $\Omega(n^{1/2})$ untangling bound for these families. \citet{bose.dujmovic.ea:untangling} showed that there is a class of trees, in fact forest of stars, ${\mathcal T}$, such that $\fix_{\mathcal{T}}\in O(n^{1/2})$.
+In contrast, applying the known bounds on the largest free sets coupled with \cref{free_to_fix} gives tight bounds for some graph families.
+Specifically, the linear bounds on free sets in \cref{sec:linear} and \cref{free_to_fix} imply an $\Omega(n^{1/2})$ untangling bound for these families. \citet{bose.dujmovic.ea:untangling} showed that there is a class of trees, namely forests of stars, ${\mathcal S}$, such that $\fix_{\mathcal{S}}\in O(n^{1/2})$.
 Thus the $\Omega(n^{1/2})$ untangling bound is tight for all families in \cref{sec:linear}, except for the class of cubic triconnected planar graphs.
 The stars in ${\mathcal T}$ have unbounded degree.
-Thus a tight bound on untangling cubic triconnected planar graph is unknown.
+Thus a tight bound on untangling cubic triconnected planar graphs is unknown.